-- Certain telehealth services, including: Primary Care Physician Services, Physician Specialist Services, Kidney Disease Education Services, Diabetes Self-Management Training, Individual Sessions for Mental Health Specialty Services, and Group Sessions for Mental Health Specialty Services. - You have the option of getting these services through an in-person visit or by telehealth.
-If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - The means of electronic exchange used for each Part B service offered as an MA additional telehealth benefit may be provided by telephone, video conference, or other internet-enabled technologies as they become available to the member and provider. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare - Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location - Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location - Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visit - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances
+Services that are covered for you What you must pay when you get these services Basic hearing and balance exams performed by your PCP or Deductible applies.
+20% coinsurance for each specialist, if your doctor orders it to see if you need medical Medicare-covered service. treatment You pay these amounts until you reach the out-of-pocket maximum.
+Certain telehealth services, including: Primary Care Physician \$0 - \$20 copayment depending on the Medicare-covered Services, Physician Specialist Services, Kidney Disease service.
+Education Services, Diabetes Self-Management Training, Individual Sessions for Mental Health Specialty Services, and Primary Care Physician Group Sessions for Mental Health Specialty Services.
+Services, Kidney Disease • You have the option of getting these services through an Education Services, Diabetes in-person visit or by telehealth.
+If you choose to get one Self-Management Training, of these services by telehealth, you must use a network Physician Specialist Services, and Mental Health Specialty provider who offers the service by telehealth.
+Services are covered telehealth • The means of electronic exchange used for each Part B benefits. service offered as an MA additional telehealth benefit You pay these amounts until you may be provided by telephone, video conference, or other reach the out-of-pocket internet-enabled technologies as they become available to maximum. the member and provider.
+Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless of their location